scribu/wp-smart-archives-reloaded/readme.txt

 The plugin can be installed in 3 easy steps:

-1. Unzip "Custom Field Images" archive and put the folder into your plugins folder (/wp-content/plugins/).
+1. Unzip "Smart Archives Reloaded" archive and put the folder into your plugins folder (/wp-content/plugins/).
 1. Activate the plugin from the Plugins menu.
-1. Insert `[smart_archives]` in a page or post.
+1. Create a new page or post with `[smart_archives]` in it.

-Alternatively, you can add `<?php do_action('smart_archives'); ?>` anywhere in your theme, where you want the archives displayed.
+Alternatively, you can add `<?php smart_archives(); ?>` anywhere in your theme, where you want the archives displayed.